Manufacturer catalog

 Sources: Korean Architecture portal

-Public references use several spellings and levels of specificity for this secretive North Korean plant, so the profile normalizes them under the catalog facet February 11 Plant.
+Public references use several spellings and levels of specificity for this secretive North Korean plant.
 Open sources identify the site through imagery, analysis, and state reporting rather than through a public corporate web presence.
-No rights-clear reusable builder image was verified during this task, so images are omitted.
+No rights-clear reusable manufacturer image was verified during this task, so images are omitted.

 • NK Pro analysisPublisher: NK News | Note: Supports the February 11 Plant identification, its east-of-Hamhung location, and its affiliation with the Ryongsong Machine Complex based on imagery analysis. | Accessed: 2026-06-21